BREAKING: Centres Big Crackdown On Khalistan Terror-Gangster Nexus, NIR Raids Underway In 6 States

 In Suratgarh, the raid is underway at the residence of a student leader.

-A property confiscation notice was seen pasted outside Pannun's residence at Sector 15 in Chandigarh.
-Earlier on September 21 the agency had conducted raids at more than 1000 locations in Punjab and Haryana associated with fugitive gangster Goldy Brar.
-Punjab police officers along with the NIA had carried out the operation.

-Goldy Brar is among the most wanted gangsters named by the NIA.
-He is also suspected to be behind the recent killing of another gangster Sukha Dunike who was shot dead in the Canadian city of Winnipeg.
+In a similar operation on September 21, the NIA, in collaboration with Punjab police, conducted extensive raids at over 1000 locations in Punjab and Haryana associated with fugitive gangster Goldy Brar, one of their most wanted criminals.
+Brar is suspected to have orchestrated the recent killing of gangster Sukha Dunike in Winnipeg, Canada.

-Several of these wanted gangsters are said to be operating out of Canada, with close links between Khalistan sympathisers and gangsters.
-In 2018, during Canadian Prime Minister Justin Trudeau's visit to Amritsar, India had handed him over a list of nine Khalistani operatives said to be in Canada.
+This ongoing crackdown aims to sever the extensive network connecting Khalistan sympathizers and gangsters, many of whom are believed to operate from Canadian territories.
+During Canadian Prime Minister Justin Trudeau's 2018 visit to Amritsar, India had handed over a list of nine Khalistani operatives reportedly present in Canada.

 Live Tv